-VP 1998-2001/2021, motion amended to cover change of committee name VP 2008-9/20-21.
+VP 1998-2001/2021 (7.12.2000); motion amended to cover change of committee name, VP 2008-10/20-1 (12.2.2008).

+that his or her privacy has been unreasonably invaded, by reason of that reference, and requesting that an appropriate response be incorporated in the parliamentary record.
 Submissions must be sent to the Speaker.
 If the Speaker is satisfied that the matter is not obviously trivial, or frivolous, vexatious or offensive, and that it is practicable for the committee to consider the submission under the procedure adopted, he or she must refer it to the Committee of Privileges and Members' Interests.
 The Committee of Privileges and Members' Interests may decide not to consider a submission if it considers that the submission is not sufficiently serious or that it is frivolous, vexatious or offensive.
 Such a decision must be reported to the House.